MoMoTPark/snakemake_template/README.md

 #### How to run

 The run command depends on the use case of the pipeline.
 For example if a Singularity container with a bash command is used the full directory path for the output should be passed onto Snakemake for mapping local directory to container file system.
 The following command would run a test pipeline and generates a few test text file outputs:
 `snakemake -j 2 --rerun-incomplete --use-conda --use-singularity --singularity-args "--bind <result's dir full path>"`

-**Note:** Full path of input files should be supplied in `config/units.tsv` prior to running the test process.
+`snakemake -j 2 --rerun-incomplete --use-conda --configfile config/config.yaml`

+**Note:** `sample_id` is primary key and therefore, `config/units.tsv` and `config/samples.tsv` must contain the same `sample_id` values.